awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

       pyenv global latest-Python-version
       ```

-      For example, if the latest version for Python 2 is 2\.7\.14, then these commands would be:
+      For example, if the latest version for Python 2 is 2\.7\.14, then these commands are:

       ```
       pyenv install 2.7.14
       pyenv global 2.7.14
       ```

-   1. Close the Terminal window, then reopen it\.

-   1. In the reopened Terminal window, run the following commands:
+   1. Close and then reopen the Terminal window and then run the following commands:

       ```
       python